Bayside Marketplace

-Bayside Marketplace is a two-story open air shopping center located in Miami, Florida, United States.
-The center is situated on the banks of Biscayne Bay, with the City of Miami marina on one side.
+Bayside Marketplace (or simply Bayside) is an open-air shopping center and entertainment complex in Greater Downtown Miami, Florida, United States consisting of two retail structures: North Pavilion and South Pavilion.
+The complex is situated on the banks of Biscayne Bay, with the City of Miami marina on one side.
+It was developed by the Rouse Company, a Columbia, Maryland-based real estate developer.